Naomi-star/Attack-on-Jump-City/README.md

 ## Acknowledgement
 This is a final project for the course [CS460](https://cs460.org/) held at the University of Massachusetts Boston.

-I first want to thank Professor Daniel Haehn and teaching assistants Vidhya Sree Narayanappa, Edward Gaibor, Argo Kiernan-Paadre for giving me the opportunity to exercise my problem-solving skills by choosing a final project that I believe has improved my critical thinking, time management and programming skills all at once.
-As this was the most engaging and liberating computer science course I have taken yet.
+I would like to thank Professor Daniel Haehn and teaching assistants Vidhya Sree Narayanappa, Edward Gaibor, and Argo Kiernan-Paadre for providing me with the opportunity to enhance my problem-solving abilities through a final project that has significantly improved my critical thinking, time management, and programming skills.
+This has been the most engaging and liberating computer science course I have taken so far.

-For the completion of the project, I owe the backbone of my code to the Youtuber [Tech with Tim](https://www.techwithtim.net/tutorials/game-development-with-python/pygame-tutorial) and the Youtuber [Goodgis](https://www.youtube.com/@Goodgis) for giving me the idea to build a pygame as my final project .
+For the completion of the project, I owe the backbone of my code to the Youtuber [Tech with Tim](https://www.techwithtim.net/tutorials/game-development-with-python/pygame-tutorial) and the Youtuber [Goodgis](https://www.youtube.com/@Goodgis) for giving me the idea to build a pygame as my final project.